-The authorized share capital of the Corporation consists of an unlimited number of common shares without par value, of which 1,000 common shares are issued and outstanding as at the date hereof.
+The authorized share capital of the Corporation consists of an unlimited number of common shares without par value, of which 1,000 common shares were issued and are outstanding as at the date hereof.
 All issued shares were fully paid.